kmati/friedjuju/src/vdom/README.md

 Technically speaking, you can use the second call for all your needs if you do NOT need to get the markup as a string and are only interested in writing content into DOM elements.

-# How to Use j2m and the vdom In node.js
+# How to use j2m and the vdom in node.js

 The obvious difference between the browser and node.js environments is that node.js does NOT have a DOM.
 So using a DOM is kind of nonsensical.
 However, there may be situations where in a non-browser environment you will want to simulate the effects of the browser (at least somewhat).

 Enter the document-shim
 -----------------------

-The [./document-shim.js](document-shim) is used to emulate the ```document``` and ```ELEMENT``` APIs of the browser for use in a non-browser environment.
+The [document-shim](document-shim.js) is used to emulate the ```document``` and ```ELEMENT``` APIs of the browser for use in a non-browser environment.
 It is deliberately a partial implementation of those APIs and does not seek to be complete.
 Its reason for existence is the vdom.
 The vdom uses browser semantics to manipulate DOM elements.
 The result is that the code you will write off the browser is almost identical to the code you will write on the browser.

 So what's the difference?
 The difference is that you need to use the document-shim, which is shown below: